-Indicators: Withdrawal 1.
-Is a personal interview of the beneficiary in most cases conducted in practice in the withdrawal procedure?
-2. Does the law provide for an appeal against the withdrawal decision? \Box Yes \Box No 3.
+1. Indicators: Withdrawal Is a personal interview of the beneficiary in most cases conducted in practice in the withdrawal procedure? ☐ Yes ☐ No 2.
+Does the law provide for an appeal against the withdrawal decision? ☐ Yes ☐ No 3.
 Do beneficiaries have access to free legal assistance at first instance in practice?

-According to the Law on Refugees, a person is revoked of refugee status or complementary protection if they are engaged in activities that pose a threat to national security, public order, or the health of the population of Ukraine.339 became the basis for recognising the person as a refugee or a person in need of complementary protection. $^{\ensuremath{^{340}}}$
+According to the Law on Refugees, a person's refugee status or complementary protection is revoked if they are engaged in activities that pose a threat to national security, public order, or the health of the population of Ukraine.383